wix-incubator/wix-code-docs/js-wixcode-sdk/$w/repeater/guides/Selector Scope.md

      $item("#myRepeatedText").text = itemData.textField;
    } );
    ```
+## Control what you select with repeated item scope

 You can also use a selector with repeated item scope to select non-repeating elements from the global scope.
 However, you can't change a repeater's [item template](#repeated-item-template) using a selector with repeated item scope.

 You can restrict a selector with repeated item scope to only select